Cookies on this website

 Safranin-O & Fast Green

-Safranin-O will stain cartilage red in proportion to its proteoglycan content and fast green stains bone green.
-Coupled with a haematoxylin nuclei counterstain, Safranin-O/Fast green is the standard stain for assessing osteoarthritis.
+Safranin-O will stain cartilage pink in proportion to its proteoglycan content and Fast Green stains bone green.
+Coupled with a haematoxylin nuclei counterstain, Safranin-O/Fast Green is the standard stain for assessing osteoarthritis.